Longyearbyen: Transport

 Longyearbyen has a road network stretching 50 km, but the network does not extend to any other communities.
 In 2008 there were 1,481 registered road vehicles and 49 percent of all households had a car.
 Cars are registered with ZN registration plates.
 There is a single dealer who sells Toyotas, Svalbard Auto, which is also one of two businesses providing repairs.

 Snowmobiles are a popular mode of transport, and there are more snowmobiles than residents.
-In 2008, there were registered 2,672 snowmobiles, and 69 percent of households owned at least one.
+In 2008, there were registered 2,672 snowmobiles, and 69 per cent of households owned at least one in Longyearbyen.
 Off-road motorised transport is prohibited on bare ground, but snowmobiles are used extensively during winter—both for commercial and recreational activities.
 Transport from Longyearbyen to Barentsburg (45 km) and Pyramiden (100 km) is possible by snowmobile in winter, or by ship year round.

 Svalbard Airport, Longyear is at Hotellneset, 3 km northwest of town.
 It has a 2483 m long runway and is the only airport that is permitted to serve aircraft from the archipelago.
 Scandinavian Airlines operates daily flights to Oslo and Tromsø, and there are irregular flights to Russia.
 Lufttransport operates regular charter services to Svea Airport and Ny-Ålesund Airport, Hamnerabben.
 Arktikugol operates helicopters to Barentsburg and Pyramiden.
 There are two quays in Longyearbyen, one for the export of coal and one for general goods.
 From 1907 to 1987, the mining companies operated a network of aerial tramways to transport coal from the mines to the port.
-In the years 1907–1908 the then worldwide leading German wire ropeways company, Adolf Bleichert & Co. from Lipsia, built a material cableway from mine 1 to the ship's loading station, which was later supplemented by a cableway to mine 2.
-The remains of these wire ropeways and later successors to other mines are still visible today.
+In 1900s the contemporary leading German wire ropeways company, Adolf Bleichert & Co. from Lipsia, built a material cableway from Mine 1 to the ship's loading station, which was later supplemented by a cableway to Mine 2.